Anthony Joshua vs Daniel Dubois: Fight details

 Dubois retained his title by defeating Joshua by KO in the fifth round after a dominant performance.
 The result was considered a major upset, as Dubois was the pre-betting underdog going into fight.
 Dubois immediately started aggressively, and knocked Joshua to the canvas at the end of the first round with a huge overhand right to Joshua's chin.
 Joshua was able to beat the count, but seemed to be on unsteady legs as the bell signalled the end of the first round.
 During the second and third rounds, Dubois sustained continuous pressure and regularly hit Joshua with clean power punches, before knocking Joshua down again at the end of the third round with a barrage of punches.
 The fourth round saw Joshua hit the canvas twice more, although one of those occasions was ruled a slip.
 After being instructed to 'roll the dice' by his corner in between rounds, Joshua started the fifth round more positively.
 He landed a hard right hand which forced Dubois to retreat into the corner, and Joshua attempted to land multiple follow-up punches.
 However, Dubois countered Joshua's attempted right uppercut with a short right hand which sent Joshua to the canvas once more.
-The fight was called off after 59 seconds of the fifth round, with Dubois retaining his IBF heavyweight title via fifth round knockout.
+The fight was called off after 59 seconds of the fifth round, with Dubois retaining his IBF heavyweight title via fifth-round knockout.
 Over the five rounds, Dubois landed 79 of his 196 punches thrown with a connect rate of 40% and Joshua landed only 32 of his 117 punches thrown with a connect rate of 27%.

-Aftermath

-The result was considered a major upset, as Dubois was the pre-betting underdog going into fight.